 Using the list below for the 30 different peppers nutrition entries in our database, the highest amount of Copper is found in Peppers, sweet, red, freeze-dried which contains 1.389 mg of Copper per 100g.
 The lowest amount of Copper is in Peppers, sweet, green, sauteed which in 100g contains 0.017 mg of Copper.

-The median value of Copper is found in Peppers, hot chili, red, canned, excluding seeds, solids and liquids which in 100g contains 0.101 mg of Copper.
+The median value of Copper is found in Peppers, hot chili, green, canned, pods, excluding seeds, solids and liquids which in 100g contains 0.101 mg of Copper.
 The average amount of Copper contained in 100g of peppers, based on the list below is 0.20 mg of Copper.

 Peppers Content Summary

 From the Copper content in peppers list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Copper.
 Each peppers item can be scaled by different amounts to adjust the amounts of Copper so that it is not just, for example, the values in 100g of Peppers, sweet, red, freeze-dried.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Copper.
 Again you can find a full nutrition breakdown for all foods containing copper which can be scaled for different servings and quantities, from the complete list of foods high in Copper.